Outreach Activities

 Impact and Metrics

-– Patient Reach: The OPD has served thousands of patients since inception, with outreach camps reaching 500+ individuals annually.
-Special focus on vulnerable groups like the elderly and coastal workers.
+– Patient Reach: The OPD has served thousands of patients since inception, with outreach camps reaching 500+ individuals annually, special focus being on vulnerable groups like the elderly and coastal workers.

 – Accreditation Alignment: NABH AYUSH entry-level hospital status (April 8, 2025 – April 7, 2027) ensures quality in outreach services, with feedback mechanisms for community impact assessment.